gabriel-grinspan/pyink/README.md

     ```

 *   Add an empty line between class statements without docstrings, and the first
     method.
-We expect we will simply remove this difference from *Pyink* at some
+We expect we will simply remove this difference from *Verde* at some
     point.
 Example:

     ```python
-    # Pyink:
+    # Verde:
     class MyTest(unittest.TestCase):

         def test_magic(self):